densumesh/clip-vault/README.md

 # Clip Vault

 A secure, cross-platform clipboard manager built with Rust and Tauri.
-Clip Vault automatically captures and encrypts your clipboard history, making it searchable and accessible with a beautiful modern interface.
+Clip Vault automatically captures and encrypts your clipboard history, making it searchable and accessible.

 ![image.png](images/main-image.png)

 ## Features

-- 🔒 **End-to-end encryption** - All clipboard data is encrypted using SQLCipher
+- **End-to-end encryption** - All clipboard data is encrypted using SQLCipher
-- 🖥️ **Cross-platform** - Works on macOS, Windows, and Linux
+- **Cross-platform** - Works on macOS, Windows, and Linux
-- 🔍 **Fast search** - Quickly find clipboard items from your history
+- **Fast search** - Quickly find clipboard items from your history
-- 🎨 **Modern UI** - Beautiful, responsive interface built with React and Tauri
-- 🔄 **Background monitoring** - Automatically captures clipboard changes
-- 📱 **Portable** - Single executable with no external dependencies
-- 🚀 **Lightweight** - Minimal system resource usage
-- 🎯 **Toast notifications** - Visual feedback when copying items
-- 🚀 **Onboarding flow** - Guided setup for new users
-- ⚡ **Global hotkeys** - Access your clipboard from anywhere
+- **Global hotkeys** - Access your clipboard from anywhere
-- 🔧 **Settings management** - Customizable preferences and shortcuts

 ## Installation